|What are Supplemental Instruction (SI) and Structured Learning Assistance (SLA)?

 Supplemental Instruction (SI) Sessions provide additional academic support to a variety of classes.
 SI courses incorporate an SI Leader, usually a student peer or graduate student, into the course who attends all of the course lectures.
 The SI Leader then conducts 2 to 4 scheduled reviews sessions each week that follow the course lectures.
 The sessions are peer-led review sessions provided for selected courses.
 The SI sessions provide a chance for students to get together with classmates to compare notes, discuss important concepts, and develop strategies for studying the subject.
 The sessions are facilitated by a trained SI leader.
 The leader attends lecture each day, taking notes and listening closely to the professor.
 The leader does not re-lecture or give his/her class notes, but helps the students become independent learners by planning activities that encourage students to work together and process material themselves.

-Structured Learning Assistance (SLA)
+Structured Learning Assistance (SLA) in English 101

 Structured Learning Assistance (SLA) courses provide support much in the same way as Supplemental Instruction with two main differences: